-Description A semi-detached two story villa (ex-Local Authority) Accommodation Ground floor: Entrance hallway, lounge and kitchen First floor: Landing, two bedrooms and bathroom Gross internal floor area (m2) Approximately 65 Neighbourhood and location The property is situated within an established Local Authority Housing Development where a number of properties now appear privately owned.
+Description A semi detached two storey villas (ex Local Authority).
+Accommodation Ground floor: Entrance hall, lounge and kitchen.
+First floor: Landing, two bedrooms and bathroom.
+Gross internal floor area (m2) Approximately 63 Neighbourhood and location The property is situated within an established Local Authority housing development where a number of properties now appear privately owned.
 Local amenities can be found within a reasonable commute.
-Age (year built) Circa 1950 (74 years old) Weather Sunny and dry.
+Age (year built) Circa 1955 (69 years old) Weather Overcast with intermittent rain showers.
 Weather over recent weeks has been unsettled.

-Chimney stacks Brick construction with a rendered finish and metal flashings.
+Chimney stacks Assumed to be of brick construction with a rendered finish and metal flashings.
 Visually inspected with the aid of binoculars where appropriate.
 Roofing including roof space The roof is of pitched design and is overlaid with tiles with a tiled ridge.
 I was able to view the roof structure and gained access via a ceiling hatch from the first floor landing.
-The roof is of timber truss construction with timber sarking boards.
-Glass wool insulation has been laid in between and over ceiling joists.
+The roof is of timber truss construction with chipboard sarking.
+Glass wool insulation has been laid in between ceiling joists.
 Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 Rainwater fittings Gutters and downpipes are formed in PVC materials and cast iron.
-Naminator intings Visually inspected with the aid of binoculars where appropriate.
-Main walls Outer walls appear to be of cavity brick construction with a rendered and pointed finish.
-There is evidence of cavity wall insulation, however this should be confirmed.
 Visually inspected with the aid of binoculars where appropriate.
+Main walls Outer walls appear to be of cavity brick construction with a rendered finish.
+There is evidence of cavity wall insulation however, this should be confirmed.

+Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.

-Windows, external doors and joinery Access to the property is via PVC and glazed doors to the entrance hall and kitchen.
-The subjects are fitted with uPVC double glazed windows.
+Windows, external doors and joinery Access to the property is via PVC and glazed doors to the hallway and kitchen.
+The subjects are fitted with uPVC double and single glazed windows.
 Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-External decorations No significant external decoration.
+External decorations No significant external decorations.
 Conservatories / porches None.
 Communal areas None.
-Garages and permanent outbuildings There is no garage however, off street parking is available to the front of the property. outbuildings of the property.
-Outside among and the constant Condon manuado que hond landosem de anal label de lavor.
-El Outside areas and boundaries Garden grounds are hard landscaped and laid to lawn.
-These are bounded by timber fencing.
+Garages and permanent outbuildings None.
+Outside areas and boundaries Garden grounds are hard landscaped and of artificial grass.
+These are bounded by timber fencing, metal fencing and hedging.
+There is a hard landscaped parking area to the front/side of the property.
 Visually inspected.

-Ceilings Assumed to be dry lined with plasterboard sheets.
+Ceilings Assumed to the dry lined with plasterboard sheets.
 Visually inspected from floor level.

-Internal walls Plastered on the hard and dry lined with plasterboard sheets.
+I Internal walls Dry lined with plasterboard sheets.
 Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Floors including sub floors Flooring appears to be of suspended timber. .
+Floors including sub floors Flooring appears to be of suspended timber.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Internal joinery and kitchen There are floor and wall mounted units in the kitchen. fittings Internal doors are of timber and glazed design.
+Internal joinery and kitchen There are floor and wall mounted units in the kitchen. fittings Internal doors are formed in timber.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Chimney breasts and fireplaces There is a gas fire in the lounge.
+Chimney breasts and fireplaces All fireplaces have been boarded over.
 Visually inspected.
 No testing of the flues or fittings was carried out.
 Internal decorations Generally painted and papered with tiling in some apartments.
 Visually inspected.
 Cellars None.